 Do ahead: Although the batter is best if using immediately, it can sit for up to 1 hour on the counter or overnight in the refrigerator.
 When you return to the batter, it will be very thick and should be thinned, one tablespoon at a time, with milk.
 Take care not to overmix.

-* Make oatmeal, if you don’t have any leftover: Bring 2 cups of water, 1 cup of rolled oats and a pinch of salt to a boil and simmer on low for 5 minutes.
+* Make oatmeal, if you don’t have any leftover: Bring 1 cup water and a slightly heaped 1/2 cup of rolled oats (old-fashioned or quick-cooking) and a pinch of salt to a boil and simmer on low for 1 (quick-cooking) to 5 minutes (old-fashioned), until thick.
 Let cool.
-You’ll have some extra oatmeal, which you can eat while you’re cooking.
+This can also be cooked in a microwave.